teddy bear Parenting & Family See also:

 Crying Baby: How to Cope - 'It's normal for babies to cry, even when you are trying to comfort them.
 Some babies cry more than others or for longer periods of time.
 This is normal too.
 It is also normal for a caregiver to become frustrated.
 No matter how stressed, tired, angry or frustrated you feel, you must never, ever shake a baby.
 Shaking a baby can kill or cause serious injuries.'
 This website offers advice on safely coping with a crying baby, and information about where to get help if you need it (N.J.
 Department of Children & Families).
 See also Challenging Situation: A Crying Baby (American Psychological Association), or call the National Parent Helpline: 1-855 4A PARENT (1-855-427-2736) to get emotional support from a trained Advocate and become empowered and a stronger parent; available Monday through Friday 10:00 AM PST to 7:00 PM PST.
 See also New Jersey Safe Haven Infant Protection Act, below.

 Early Childhood Education: What to Look for in a Program - Advice that can help you make the right choice when you look for a child care center, preschool, kindergarten, or elementary school for your child.
-The website also offers helpful Advice for Families [NOTE: Some content is available only to paid members] with young children, with articles on Behavior & Development, Creative Arts & Music, Digital Media, Literacy, Math, Nature & Outdoor Learning, Play, School Readiness, and Science, Nutrition, & Safety (National Association for the Education of Young Children; non-profit organization)
+The website also offers helpful Advice for Families [NOTE: Some content is available only to paid members] with young children, with articles on Behavior & Development, Creative Arts & Music, Digital Media & Learning Apps, Literacy, Math, Nature & Outdoor Learning, Play, School Readiness, and Science, Nutrition, & Safety (National Association for the Education of Young Children; non-profit organization)

 Education - See Pre-Schoolers: Helping Your Pre-school Child Prepare for School and Back-to-School links.